Situational code-switching: Development

-There are three different types of code switching which include: situational, metaphorical, and unmarked discourse code- switching.
+There are three different types of code switching which include: situational, metaphorical, and unmarked discourse code-switching.

 Situational and metaphorical code-switching were first described by John J. Gumperz and Jan-Petter Bloom.
-In the paper, "Social meaning in linguistic structures,"Gumper and Bloom are the first to suggest the division between situational and metaphorical code-switching.
+In the paper "Social meaning in linguistic structures", Gumperz and Bloom are the first to suggest the division between situational and metaphorical code-switching.
 Gumperz and Dell Hymes describe this difference between situational and metaphorical code-switching.

 An important distinction is made from situational and metaphorical code-switching.
 Situational switching is where alternation between varieties redefines a situation, being a change in governing norms.
 Metaphorical switching is when alternation enriches a situation, allowing for allusion to more than one social relationship within the situation.
 In metaphorical code switching, the context of the conversation is undisturbed but rather the changes adhere to the social context including the roles of those involved in the conversation.
 Unmarked discourse code switching serves as "markers" for a change in the context of the conversation such as the topic or quoting something.

 In his book Beyond Culture, anthropologist Edward T. Hall argues that face-to-face interaction within a given culture is governed by thousands of culturally and institutionally coded situational frames, each associated with a linguistically restricted means of speaking known as the Situational Dialect (SD).
 A SD facilitates concise communication through the reliance on high-context messages.
 Hall refutes the notion of a universally applicable basic form of a language, stating that "the classroom is the only place where the classroom form of the language will be found".